-Because the gauge phases simply shift the single-exciton band in momentum space, the phase diagram associated with Eq.~\ref{eq:latticemodel} is identical to that of the normal Bose-Hubbard model.
-The vortex-lattice superfluid phase should therefore survive when $J/U$ is larger than \cite{fisher1989boson} $\sim \langle n_i^{-1} \rangle \sim |\nu_c|$.
-We conclude that the vortex lattice states are stable at small $|\nu_c|$ but eventually melt.
-At larger charge densities, quantum fluctuations destroy the superfluid order.
-Provided that the broken translational symmetry survives in the vortex-fluid the resulting state could consist of a lattice of trions, or more generally of the multi-exciton charged complexes anticipated in Ref.~\cite{palacios1996long}.
+The superfluid/insulator phase boundary of the Bose-Hubbard model depends on the number of excitons per site $\left<n_i\right>=\nu_{ex}/\nu_c$ and the ratio of Josephson coupling to interaction strength $J/U$.
+The vortex-lattice superfluid phase survives when $J/U$ is larger than $\sim \left<n_i\right>^{-1} \sim |\nu_c|$ \cite{fisher1989boson}.
+We conclude that the vortex lattice states are stable at small $|\nu_c|$ but eventually melt at larger charge densities where quantum fluctuations destroy the superfluid order.
+Provided that the broken translation symmetry survives in this vortex-fluid state the resulting state could consist of a lattice of trions, or more generally of the multi-exciton charged complexes anticipated in Ref.~\cite{palacios1996long}.
 We estimate that the critical charge filling factor is around $0.1$ for $B=0.1B_0$ and $d=a_B$ and decreases with increasing magnetic field.